3zwr1/AMD-NR---OptiScaler/README.md

 `INSERT`

-This will open the OptiScaler / FSRNR menu, where you can configure the mod however you like.
+This will open the OptiScaler / AMDNR menu, where you can configure the mod however you like.

 ### If it doesn't work